viihna-lehraine/viihna-lehraine/README.md

 - Hi, I’m Viihna / @viihna-lehraine.
 I've been making web pages and small JavaScript projects since February 2024
-- I’m interested in webdev, crytography, and data science
+- I’m interested in web and software development.
+I also have a fascination with cryptography and plan to try my hand at game dev in the next 12 months
-- Currently learning vanilla JavaScript, HTML, and CSS
+- Currently learning JS, Node.js, and Postgre and building full stack applications
 - Will happily collaborate!
 I'm a beginner, but eager to learn.
 - Reach me at viihna@viihnatech.com
 - she/her